Star-struck fan vainly travels over 900 km to see actress | Entertainment

 - India

-Madikeri, June 23 (PTI): A star-struck fan of actor Rashmika Mandanna travelled all the way from Telangana to Kodagu in Karnataka, a distance of over 900 kms, to meet her but had to return after police convinced him to return home.
+(EDS: RPT after replacing word in para-1) Madikeri, June 23 (PTI): A star-struck fan of actor Rashmika Mandanna travelled all the way from Telangana to Kodagu in Karnataka, a distance of over 900 kms, to meet her but had to return after police convinced him to do so.

 Akash Tripathi from Telangana is a die-hard fan of Mandanna, the multi-lingual actress, who has acted in Hindi and Telugu films.